Welcome to the Climate Hazards Center (CHC)

 Our Mission

-As an official Center, we hope to increase our reach and visibility to educate an engaged public on the devastation caused caused by climate disasters.
+As an official Center, we hope to increase our reach and visibility to educate an engaged public on the devastation caused by climate disasters.
 By spotlighting climate hazards, we believe that public awareness of the necessity of timely scientific research and the development of operational techniques that quickly identify and quantify food insecurity will drastically increase.